epfl-ada/ada-2024-project-supercoolteamname2024/docs/index.markdown

 - **11,381 users** involved in the process as voters or candidates.
 - Multiple RfA attempts by some candidates, allowing us to analyze repeated patterns of support or opposition.

-This dataset serves as the foundation for our analysis, providing a unique window into the factors influencing adminship decisions on one of the world’s largest collaborative platforms.

 ---

 ## How Are RfAs Decided?